tigera-solutions/fortinet-enablement/modules/setting-up-aws.md

     public_key_path = "~/.ssh/mykey.pub"
     ```

-3. Ensure that the correct AMI for your region is present in `variables.tf`.
+3. Ensure that the correct AMI for your region is present in `terrafrom.tfvars` for `aws_amis` , `fgtvmami` and `fmrvmami` variables.
 We will use **Ubuntu 20.04 LTS** image.
-You can use [this](http://cloud-images.ubuntu.com/locator/ec2/) site to find the right AMI matching
+You can use [this](http://cloud-images.ubuntu.com/locator/ec2/) site to find the right AMI matching.
+Please note that if you intend to use a different region other than `us-west-2`, you need to add the AMIs accordingly.

     ```
         # Ubuntu 20.04 LTS (x64)
         variable "aws_amis" {
         default = {
-            us-east-2 = "ami-0ea76fa632cdbbeee"
             us-west-2 = "ami-01a5f3ee4a9903e77"
         }
         }
     ```

 4. Initialize, Plan, and Apply Terraform.
 After some time, you should see all the necessary outputs to log into your instances.

     ```